 Beginning painting introduces students to the basic techniques and practices of oil painting, as well as ways of translating visual experience and constructing meaning through painting.
 Upper division courses in painting and drawing explore more complex problems of meaning, form, materials, and language, and emphasize the development of an independent practice.
 Our objective is for students to develop critical thinking skills and an understanding of the history and context of painting and contemporary concerns as they cultivate their own work.
 Students experience a broad range of approaches and are encouraged to develop a painting practice that is relevant to their own ideas and sensibility, informed by a keen awareness of developments in contemporary art practice.

-The BFA in Painting involves a fifth year of intensive studio work in painting, beyond the four-year BA/BS degree in Art.
-It is designed to help students make the transition from classwork to an independent body of work, preparing them for independent artistic practice or graduate school.
+The Painting concentration is designed to help students make the transition from classwork to an independent body of work, preparing them for independent artistic practice or graduate school.
 Emphasizing studio practice, students are provided with full-time, shared studio space, and are expected to develop rigorous and consistent work habits.
 Through independent study with faculty, students develop and extend their work, supported by rigorous group critiques, discussions and readings via interdisciplinary Issues and Practices and BFA Critique Colloquium courses.
 Our aim is for students to leave the program with an understanding of their own intentions and visual language, strategies for sustaining an artistic practice, and an understanding of the historical context and contemporary possibilities of painting and drawing.

 Classes in the photography area emphasize concept and context, and process as a means to an end.
 In an effort to stretch students’ knowledge of the wide range of possibilities within this medium, we offer a diversity of courses such as Film & Darkroom, Large Format, The Photographic Book (Digital Photography II), Alternative Processes, Conceptual Strategies, Constructed Image and Advanced Photography, with contemporary critical theory woven in to all of our offerings.
 Students experience a range of both digital and analog technical instruction while developing critical thinking and writing skills throughout the curriculum.

 Undergraduate students are guided through courses that create technical and theoretical foundations for more advanced study and the pursuit of his/her chosen direction.
-The BFA is a fifth year program that facilitates project-based advanced study in photography and also encourages intermedia investigations.
+The BFA facilitates project-based advanced study in photography and also encourages intermedia investigations.
 It also serves as a vital link between our undergraduate and graduate programs.
 In the graduate program, we encourage a wide range of working strategies, allowing the student to pursue his/her direction based on ideas and processes to which they are best suited.

 A strong visiting artist program sponsors nationally recognized figures in photography each year.
 Recent guest artists include John Divola, Anouk Kruithof, Stanley Wolukau-Wanambwa, Christian Patterson, Martha Rosler, Justin James Reed, Dru Donovan, Nicholas Muellner, and Eirik Johnson.
 Interactions include a mix of public lectures, classroom talks, and studio visits.